Guest Speakers & the Speaker Review Process

 Step 2: Speaker Review Board Meeting

-The Student Organization Speaker Review Board meets on the dates noted in the Speaker Review Board below.
-The board reviews and makes recommendations on speaker request applications submitted by registered student organizations.
+The Student Organization Speaker Review Board meets on the dates noted in the schedule below.
+The Board reviews and makes recommendations on speaker request applications submitted by registered student organizations.
 Recommendations are shared with senior university leadership as to request approval or denial.
 Student organization applications approved will facilitate a time, place and manner conversation with Public Safety and Student Affairs.

 In order to be considered, request forms must be submitted in alignment with the below schedule.